-Considerable progress has been made in the Rhine Estuary-Drecht Towns region in recent years.
+Considerable progress has been made in the Rhine Estuary-Drecht Towns area in recent years.
 Milestones include:

-- As part of the Sea Level Rise Knowledge Programme, studies have been conducted to identify dike upgrades needed in the future in the context of rising sea levels, extensive land subsidence and higher river discharges.
-The results of this system analysis from 2023 can be found here.
+- As part of the Sea Level Rise Knowledge Programme, studies have been conducted to identify the dike upgrades needed in the future in the context of rising sea levels, extensive land subsidence and higher river discharges.
+The results of this system analysis from 2023 can be found here (Dutch).
+The Interim Report for the Sea Level Rise Knowledge Programme (Dutch) shows that, up to 1 metre of sea level rise, the effect of changing river discharges on water availability is larger than the effect of sea level rise.

 - The Hollandse Delta water authority developed a tool in 2021 to make a balanced assessment of new investments in a context of long-term climate risks.